 A dialysis technology certificate program prepares students with practical skills and necessary medical knowledge needed to work in the field.
 These programs may also ready students for professional certification exams, which are not required to work in the field, but do prove competency and could help with career advancement.

 Certificate programs provide participants with a foundation in kidney physiology and nephrological disease.
 Students will learn to ready patients for dialysis treatments, connect patients to dialysis machines, and monitor them during therapy time.
 They will also learn how to clean and disinfect dialyzers after each treatment for reuse.
-Time for program completion varies and can range from 50 training hours to over 100 hours.

 Certificate program participants take didactic courses and gain clinical skills through simulated lab experiences.
 Some programs also integrate a professional externship so students can gain first-hand abilities while learning about such concepts as: